Next Digital trading halted after Jimmy Lai’s assets frozen

 HONG KONG (AP) — The Hong Kong stock exchange on Monday halted the trading of Next Digital shares, days after authorities froze assets belonging to its founder Jimmy Lai.

 Next Digital said in a filing that it requested the halt after authorities announced that it had frozen Lai’s assets Friday.
-Next Digital published pro-democracy tabloid Apple Daily, and the company was founded by Lai, its controlling shareholder.
+Next Digital publishes pro-democracy tabloid Apple Daily, and the company was founded by Lai, its controlling shareholder.

 The freeze comes as Lai and nine other pro-democracy activists appeared in court Monday, facing charges related to inciting others to take part in an unauthorized assembly in October 2019.

+Lai is currently serving a 14-month prison sentence for his role in two separate unauthorized assemblies in 2019, during a period where massive anti-government protests took place as Hong Kong residents protested a proposed extradition bill that would have allowed Hong Kongers to be extradited to mainland China to stand trial.
+The bill was later withdrawn, although protests evolved to include broader demands for democracy in the city.

+Months of anti-government protests led Beijing to tighten its control over Hong Kong, and last year it imposed a national security law on the city that is widely seen as a crackdown on dissent.
+The law criminalizes secession, subversion, terrorism and foreign collusion, and police have so far arrested over a hundred people under the legislation.

-Lai is currently serving a 14-month prison sentence for his role in two separate unauthorized assemblies in 2019.
-He is also under investigation by the national security department for allegedly colluding with foreign powers and endangering national security.
+Lai is under investigation by the national security department for allegedly colluding with foreign powers and endangering national security.

+His assets were frozen under the national security law, which states that if there are reasonable grounds to believe that property is related to a national security offense, then “relevant persons and organizations must not, directly or indirectly, deal with certain property which is reasonably suspected to be related to offences endangering national security,” the government said in a statement Friday.

+In recent months, Hong Kong police have arrested most of the city’s pro-democracy activists, and have put prominent activists such as Joshua Wong and Agnes Chow behind bars.
+Most of the pro-democracy activists arrested are still in police custody.